Kratom for Opiate Withdrawal: A Canadian Harm Reduction Guide

 1. Super Red Maeng Da

+Red Maeng Da is the strongest red vein strain, with deep pain relief and mood support.
 Super Red Maeng Da is our most potent red vein.
-It’s the strain most users reach for during acute withdrawal — strong body-relief, pain reduction, and mood support.
+It’s the strain most users reach for during acute withdrawal, strong body-relief, pain reduction, and mood support.

 2. Super Red Bali

+Red Bali is a softer, more sedating red vein strain.
 Super Red Bali is slightly softer and more sedating.
-Excellent for the nighttime discomfort that withdrawal brings — restless legs, insomnia, body tension.
+Excellent for the nighttime discomfort that withdrawal brings, restless legs, insomnia, body tension.

 3. Kratom Active Reserve Blend

-Our Reserve Blend combines top-shelf strains for a broader effect profile.
+The Reserve Blend is a multi-strain mix built for a broad effect profile.
+Our Reserve Blend combines top-shelf strains for that purpose.
 Useful when you need both the analgesic depth of Red Maeng Da and the sedation of Red Bali.

 Dosing for Withdrawal